kata-ai/aksara-ui/README.md

 <p align="center">
   <strong>wicara /wi·ca·ra/ (noun)</strong><br>
-  a series of voices in a language used to communicate words and sentences.
+  the expression of or the ability to express thoughts and feelings by articulate sounds.
 </p>

 <p align="center">